Supercurrent Growth in Nonequilibrium Superconductors: Boltzmann kinetic equation approach

-\emph{Supercurrent amplification---}We now discuss the case of a nonequilibrium superconductor, which is the central result of this paper.
+We now discuss the case of a nonequilibrium superconductor, which is the central result of this paper.
 Before computing the linear current response to the probe field, we first establish the picture of the cooling process of the nonequilibrium distribution function $ f^s_{\mathbf{k}}(t)= f^0_{\mathbf{k}}(t)+\delta f^{\mathrm{s}}_{\mathbf{k}}(t) $.
 Its time evolution could be obtained from Eq.~(\ref{eq:berta}a) with the time-dependent gap $\Delta(t)$ updated self consistently following \equa{eq:gap_equation}.
-During the cooling dynamics, the quasi-particle occupation $ f^s_{\mathbf{k}}(t) $ decays with the rate $\gamma_{\mathrm{E}}$ due to electron-phonon scattering (mostly through the `pair recombination' process) toward $f^0_{\mathbf{k}}(t)$, the Fermi distribution at the lattice temperature but with the instantaneous dispersion $E_{\mathbf{k}}(t)$.
+During the cooling dynamics, the quasiparticle occupation $ f^s_{\mathbf{k}}(t) $ decays with the rate $\gamma_{\mathrm{E}}$ due to electron-phonon scattering (mostly through the `pair recombination' process) toward $f^0_{\mathbf{k}}(t)$, the Fermi distribution at the lattice temperature but with the instantaneous dispersion $E_{\mathbf{k}}(t)$.
 Meanwhile, the order parameter $\Delta(t)$ increases according to the gap equation, generating an additional $\delta f^{\mathrm{s}}_{\mathbf{k}}$ following Eq.~(\ref{eq:berta}a).
-See Appendix B for typical numerical solutions of $\Delta(t)$.
-For temperatures near $T_{\mathrm{c}}$, it is known that the resulting relaxation rate of the gap is the Schmid-Sch\"{o}n rate $\gamma_{\Delta}\approx 0.27 \gamma_{\mathrm{E}}\Delta/T_{\mathrm{c}} \ll \gamma_{\mathrm{E}}$~\cite{schmid_approach_1968, gray,Tinkham}.
-The phonon bottleneck effect~\cite{Rothwarf.1967,Zhao.2024_phonon_bottleneck} not included in \equa{eq:berta} may further slow down the cooling dynamics.
+See \append{appendix:solution_Boltzmann} for typical numerical solutions of $\Delta(t)$.
 Assuming the time dependence of $\Delta(t)$ is known, the distribution function can be expressed as

-On top of the symmetric nonequilibrium distribution $f^{\mathrm{s}}_{\mathbf{k}}(t)$, one may apply the spatially uniform probe field $\mathbf{A}(t)=-\mathbf{A}_0\Theta(t)$ and compute its linear response $\delta f_{\mathbf{k}}^{\mathrm{a}}$ from Eq.~(\ref{eq:berta}b).
+On top of the symmetric nonequilibrium distribution $f^{\mathrm{s}}_{\mathbf{k}}(t)$, one may apply the spatially uniform probe field $\mathbf{A}(t)=-\mathbf{A}\Theta(t)$ and compute its linear response $\delta f_{\mathbf{k}}^{\mathrm{a}}$ from Eq.~(\ref{eq:berta}b).
 From it one obtains the paramagnetic current